Laurie Coleman

 Wayne Heffernan grew up in Bexley North and moved to Caringbah when he was 13.
 He was an exceptional sprinter as a kid and a state champion which he says all came quite easily so he decided to take up distance running!

-Kerry Heinecke
+Kerry Heineke

 Born 1941

 Kerry Heinecke is a stayer.
 He was born in Waverley and raised in Kensington where he still lives in the family home 73 years later.
-Like myself and fellow Legend John Tisdale, Kerry was educated at Sydney Grammar School on College Street, next to the current City2Surf starting line.
+Like fellow Legend John Tisdale, Kerry was educated at Sydney Grammar School on College Street, next to the current City2Surf starting line.

 Geoff Kennett